Avery-Hat/Avery-Hat/README.md

 Lately I've been updating my Youtube-Radar project to show more data that I want for when researching via youtube videos.

 I'm also finishing up my backend developer path at Boot.dev!
-So far the main things I'm familiar with are:
+I'm familiar with:
   - Python
   - Go
   - C#